bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 echo "deb [http://apt.postgresql.org/pub/repos/apt/](http://apt.postgresql.org/pub/repos/apt/) \`lsb_release -cs\`-pgdg main" | sudo tee /etc/apt/sources.list.d/pgdg.list

-The last line of output of those two commands running should read “OK”.
+The last line of output of those two commands running should read “OK ".
 If it does not, try copying and pasting them one at a time.

 Now that you’ve registered the PostgreSQL repositories as a source to look for PostgreSQL, you need to update the `apt` registry.
 You should do this before you install _any_ software on Ubuntu.